Maxiheissi/libcrypt/README.md

 # libcrypt
-A library containing functions for ceaser-cypher and viginere-cypher.
+A repository containing files for encryption and decryption.